This post contains affiliate links. Read the full disclosure here.

 There is apparently also a very subtly different and rarer version of this card that is identical but removes the armband by Cam’s left elbow, so keep your eye out for that one.

-Trading card companies really pulled it out the bag with Newton RC’s, with this being another great looking card.
+Trading card companies really pulled it out of the bag with Newton RC’s, with this being another great-looking card.
 This one is a lot more simplistic than some of its counterparts, featuring the silhouette of Cam as the main attraction in the middle of the card.
 The silhouette splits the patch into two halves and the autograph is on top of the faded ‘rookie’ word at the bottom.
-The brown royal looking detailing fits in well with the theme of the card.
+The brown royal-looking detailing fits in well with the theme of the card.

 This card had a print run of 199 so is rare enough to hold a higher value, but not so rare that it is hard to find online.
 In gem mint 10 conditions they are valued somewhere around the $400 mark whilst in less than mint condition, it can often be purchased for around the $50.